 For most of my life, computers and music have been two completely integrated interests of mine.
-Growing up in the ambitiously futuristic California culture of the 1980s, it was obvious to me that the future of music was digital, and I have to thank my dad (John McFee) for being a huge influence on me in this regard (among many other things.)
-Growing up hanging around recording studios, I often found myself fascinated by the racks full of crazy looking gear, the mixing consoles, the tape machines, and the attention to detail of professional musicians and mixing engineers.
+Growing up in the ambitiously futuristic California culture of the 1980s, it was obvious to me that the future of music was digital.
+Being raised in a music business family, I ended up hanging around recording studios a fair amount, and I often found myself fascinated by the racks full of crazy looking gear, the mixing consoles, the tape machines, and the attention to detail of professional musicians and mixing engineers.
 The whole process of making a record seemed so vast, elusive, and mysterious to me.
 I asked lots of questions, and people were generally cool enough to explain things to me in a way that wasn’t condescending.

 In 1988, my family got our first powerful computer, the Amiga 2000, and in 1990, we upgraded to an Amiga 3000.
 It was mind-blowing what you could do with an Amiga, they were 20 years ahead of their time, but that’s another story.
 As avid Amiga users, my dad and I began doing all kinds of projects – 3D animation, music, multimedia, desktop publishing, programming, radical customization of the operating system itself, you name it.
 I had no career goals associated with computers, I just knew that I enjoyed creating cool things on the Amiga.
 It’s in that same spirit that I approach all of my endeavors to this day.